 What is Advent?

-Advent is all about waiting for Jesus Christ.
-The Gospel readings of Advent make us mindful of three ways we await Jesus—past, present, and future.
+Advent isn't about shopping, stressing, planning, or buying but about expecting, waiting, hoping, and praying.
+Advent is all about waiting for Jesus Christ—yesterday, today, and tomorrow.
 First, we remember and accompany Mary, Joseph, and the newborn Jesus.
 Second, we prepare for the celebration of Jesus’ birth this Christmas, so that the day doesn’t pass us by with just sentimental words and short-lived presents.
 Third, we anticipate the second coming of Jesus Christ, who will come in power and glory and establish his kingdom of peace and justice on earth.

 - Advent Article recommended by Father Steve titled The journey of Advent: to hasten towards God's love